Sales and marketing teams are two bright north stars in your milky way, with the potential to steer your company in the right (or wrong) direction.

 Convincing prospects with data, reasoning and sharing how your product can bring value to the table is one of the main responsibilities of a sales team.
 Sometimes they are dependant on marketing materials and sales enablement teams to share information with new customers.

 Once a prospect has downloaded an ebook, or attended an event, or visited your website and marketing passes on those leads to sales, the sales team has to nurture leads through the funnel.

 Sales Prospecting isn’t a one-time event.

-In order to build a rapport with prospects in every stage of the funnel, segment your prospects and craft sales sequences in a sales software like Freshworks CRM.
+In order to build a rapport with prospects in every stage of the funnel, segment your prospects and craft sales sequences in a sales software like Freshsales Suite.

 This way, you can automate and customize your email sequences and follow-ups, and never miss out on an opportunity to move leads down the sales funnel quickly and build a long-term relationship.